This is a guide covering aperture in photography. Aperture is one of the components of the exposure triangle.

 An odd number of aperture blades will often hold twice the amount of sunbeams.
-While cameras with an even amount of aperture will omit the same amount of beams based on its blades.
+While cameras with an even amount of aperture blades will omit the same amount of beams based on their blades.

 Using a camera with 9 aperture blades will give you 18 sunbeams.
-While the 8 amount of blades will only have 8 beams.
+While the 8 aperture blades will only have 8 beams.

-The even amount of blades will make the sunbeams overlap, making it only showing a minimal amount of beams.
+The even amount of blades will make the sunbeams overlap, making it only show a minimal amount of beams.

 Some lenses capture the effect better than others.
 Some popular lenses used for “starburst” catching are the EF16-35mm f/2.8L II USM and the more common Canon 16-35mm.